-We finally upgraded to a King size bed after baby #3 when I realized that co-sleeping was so much easier than getting up & trying to stay awake for feedings.
+That was when I realized that co-sleeping was so much easier than getting up and trying to stay awake for feedings.

-Even after our babies have transitioned to a crib, our kids seem to take turns waking up at night and one will inevitably end up in our bed.
+Even after our babies have transitioned to a crib, our kids seem to take turns waking up at night.

-At this point in life, it’s just easier to stick them in the middle of the jumbo bed and avoid the family pretzel scenario.
+…it’s just easier to stick them in the middle of the jumbo bed, and avoid the family pretzel scenario.

 You’ll care much less about what others think.

-I used to worry about taking my kids out in public (when we DID go somewhere) and what other people would think if they threw a tantrum or, you know, acted like a toddler on occasion.
+I fretted about what other people would think if they threw a tantrum or, you know, acted like a toddler on occasion.

 Four kids later, I’ve relaxed a lot and just realized that kids will be kids, as they have always been.

 We live and learn, and we walk REALLY fast through the grocery store.